 Before any welding is done on a multiplexed unit, make sure ALL electronic modules and control units (ECUs) are disconnected.
 Refer to the Pierce Service Manual, group 0950-P-008, ECU, PMC, and Power Module Location Guidelines, and the applicable multiplex documentation for component locations.
-Also be sure to disconnect the following, as applicable: engine ECU, transmission ECU, anit-lock brake system ECU, ALL STEER® all-wheel steering ECU.
+Also be sure to disconnect the following, as applicable: engine ECU, transmission ECU, anit-lock brake system ECU.

-6-27.1 Welding on Frames
+6-26.1 Welding on Frames